keithort/VerticalLatency/data/pages/about.md

 ---
 title: About Me
-description: A little additional information about me
+description: A few extra details you didn't ask for
 layout: page
 path: /about
 ---